 Note: Rhodes requires that applicants complete college with a GPA of 3.7 or higher, with no rounding.
 Applicants are not allowed to apply with a lower GPA unless a special exception has been granted by the American Secretary.

 Campus Nomination Process

-Overview: The following application components must be uploaded to the Charles Center Box folder (with materials labeled by: lastname_first_materialtype) by the campus deadline of August 15: 1,000 word personal statement, 750-word academic statement, unofficial transcript, and A full curriculum vitae which should include details about academic qualifications, prizes, scholarships, positions of leadership, employment positions, involvement in student, voluntary, community or political activities and any cultural, musical or sporting accomplishments.
+Overview: The following application components must be uploaded to the Charles Center Box folder (with materials labeled by: lastname_first_materialtype) by the campus deadline of August 15: 1,000 word personal statement, 750-word academic statement, unofficial transcript, and a full curriculum vitae which should include details about academic qualifications, prizes, scholarships, positions of leadership, employment positions, involvement in student, voluntary, community or political activities and any cultural, musical or sporting accomplishments.
 This should not exceed two letter size pages in length with a minimum 10 pt font.
-The letters of recommendation (at least 5 and up to 8), are also due to the Charles Center inbox by August 16.
+The letters of recommendation (at least 5 and up to 8), are also due to the Charles Center inbox by August 15.
 You should also begin (not submit) your application in the Rhodes online portal.
 The application components you send to the inbox will be the same as the ones in the application portal.
 Since campus advisors are not given access to the portal, you also have to share those materials with the Charles Center.